LibraryCarpentry/lc-curation-workflows/_episodes/01-dqr.md

 - Comparison output
 - Treatment materials

-> ## The Whole is Greater Than the Sum of Its Parts
+> ## Spotlight: The Whole is Greater Than the Sum of Its Parts
 >
 > Do we care about the package as a whole or about its constituent parts?
 That depends on what you want to do with it.
 Some users may want to use or examine only one component of the reproducibility package, the data, for example.
 Others prefer a frictionless process whereby they can test the package as a whole, for example, via ‘Push-Button Replication’ (see this project from 3ie: [https://www.3ieimpact.org/our-expertise/replication/push-button-replication](https://www.3ieimpact.org/our-expertise/replication/push-button-replication)).
 {: .callout}